adoorknob/tp/docs/UserGuide.md

 Would you like to assign this instrument to a user?
 [Y/N]
 ```

-Adding an instrument allows you to assign it to a `user` // rmb to include link to user section
+Adding an instrument allows you to assign it to a `user`

 ### Deleting an Instrument: `delete`